How Do You Calculate The Probability Of An Event

 P(E) = Number of favorable outcomes / Total number of possible outcomes

 This formula assumes that all outcomes in the sample space are equally likely.
-For example, if you want to find the probability of rolling a 3 on a fair six-sided die, there is one favorable outcome (rolling a 3) and six possible outcomes (1, 2, 3, 4, 5, 6).
-Therefore, the probability is:
+As an example, if you want to find the probability of rolling a 3 on a fair six-sided die, there is one favorable outcome (rolling a 3) and six possible outcomes (1, 2, 3, 4, 5, 6).
+Because of this, the probability is:

 P(rolling a 3) = 1 / 6